dhirajpatra/usermanagement/README.md

 ## User management system
 ###   This application Stories

-There are many improvement possible in this application.
+There are always many improvement possible in this application.
 As this has been created in a very tight time.
 That's why all types of tests and validation was not possible to implement.
 But I have tried to create a perfect Symfony 4.2 and high quality structure for the application which can be extended.
 As it is based on SOLID principal.